Six Tips for an Effective Informational Interview

-If you feel comfortable (and if he or she hasn’t specified otherwise), ask for introductions to other folks who might be helpful – just don’t be pushy.
-If you’ve made a great impression, chances are they’ll offer up introductions without being asked.
-You can keep tabs on your referrals and conversations with this handy Job Search Tracker spreadsheet.
+If you feel comfortable (and if he or she hasn't specified otherwise), ask for introductions to other folks who might be helpful.
+If you've made a great impression, chances are they'll offer up introductions without being asked.

 5. Be reciprocal

 He or she is offering valuable time and insight, but this isn't a one-sided relationship.
 How can you be a resource in return?
 Are you going to a relevant event?
 Have you read an article applicable to your conversation?
 Making yourself useful in whatever small way you can will make him or her more inclined to support you.